apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Attribute-Release.md

 ```

 The generated id may be based off of an existing principal attribute.
 If left unspecified or attribute not found,
 the authenticated principal id is used.
+You can also control whether the final generated attribute should be named
+`urn:oid:1.3.6.1.4.1.5923.1.1.1.10` or `eduPersonTargetedID` via the `useUniformResourceName` setting.

 ## Groovy Script